rmsolgi/geneticalgorithm/README.md

 are other options
 @ max_iteration_without_improv <int/None> - maximum number of
 successive iterations without improvement.
 If None it is ineffective
+@ stop_when_better_than <float> - Default is None; If the best output is lower than
+            this value, the algorithm stops.
+If None, it is ineffective

 ## Methods and Outputs: